13 MAY 2013

 Read full article Index

-Jumeirah Kuwait
+A first for Jumeirah in Kuwait

 It is a soft opening for the first Jumeirah in the Gulf area outside the United Arab Emirates.
 The Messilah Beach Hotel and Spa Kuwait has opened its doors, close to Kuwait City’s business and financial centre and only 10 minutes drive from Kuwait International Airport.